Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Plagiarize-Proof your Assignments

-Designing assignments by encouraging deep thinking helps students to develop critical and higher order thinking skills What is Learning.
+Designing assignments by encouraging deep thinking helps students to develop critical and higher order thinking skills.
 Faculty Focus has a good article on plagiarize proof writing assignments.

 Self and Peer Assessments